diodiogod/musubi-tuner_Wan2.2_GUI/README.md

 ## Overview

 This fork provides an intuitive visual interface for training LoRA adapters on WAN 2.2 models, supporting both high-noise and low-noise DiT architectures.
-The GUI handles complex parameter configurations, real-time monitoring, and automated caching processes while maintaining compatibility with the underlying Musubi Tuner ecosystem.
+The GUI handles complex parameter configurations, real-time monitoring.

 **Note**: This GUI is experimental and optimized for Windows systems.
 Other platforms may require adjustments.